ashwinkannoth/AWSomeBuilder/README.md

     + [Sub-sub-heading](#sub-sub-heading-2)

 ## Introduction
 This project will provide you with the resources to build and deploy your own single page web application.
-The architecture is portrayed in the diagram shown [here](#here) (nb.
+The architecture is portrayed in the diagram shown in the following section (nb.
 VPN Gateway Branch + Fleet/IoT GW is not implemented due to practical reasons).

 Let us cover the key components that will be installed, and the role they play in this architecture: